 # Cognite PI Extractor

 The OSISoft PI Server collects, stores, and organizes data from sensors and control systems and is widely used across many industries.
 The OSISoft PI Server stores information as PI Points in a PI Data Archive.
-PI Points correspond to time series in CDF.
+PI Points correspond to time series in Cognite Data Fusion (CDF).

 In this article: